stanislavlevin/bind9/bind/doc/arm/reference.rst

    has no effect, the value of :any:`max-cache-ttl` will be ``0`` in such case.

 .. namedconf:statement:: resolver-nonbackoff-tries
-   :tags: server
+   :tags: deprecated.
    :short: Specifies the number of retries before exponential backoff.

    This specifies how many retries occur before exponential backoff kicks in.
    The default is ``3``.

+   This option is deprecated and will be removed in a future release.

 .. namedconf:statement:: resolver-retry-interval
-   :tags: server, query
+   :tags: deprecated
    :short: Sets the base retry interval (in milliseconds).

    This sets the base retry interval in milliseconds.
 The default is ``800``.

+   This option is deprecated and will be removed in a future release.

 .. namedconf:statement:: sig-validity-interval
    :tags: dnssec